 Unless you’ve notched up quite a few self-drive trips, it’s well worth having the support of the travel experts in creating an itinerary, advising you and lending any necessary back-up here.

-South Africa and Namibia both have good road networks and less traffic than a lot of European destinations, ideal for a safari with a twist.
+South Africa has a good road network and less traffic than a lot of European destinations, ideal for a safari with a twist.

-And while Cuba’s vintage American cars are one highlight of a visit to Havana, getting behind the wheel in something more modern is a great way to explore beyond the capital or the resorts.
-Check out Western & Oriental’s Classic Cuba self-drive tour while Journey Latin America has suggested itineraries and tailor-made trips to the country too as well as more far-flung adventure in Uruguay and Patagonia.
+And while Cuba’s vintage American cars are one highlight of a visit to Havana, getting behind the wheel in something a bit more modern (with the emphasis on ‘a bit’) is a great way to explore beyond the capital and more popular resorts.
+Check out these fly-drive itineraries.

 If you’d rather not spend your entire trip driving, InsideJapan Tours mixes train travel and walking with the chance to drive as you get further from the main tourist centres – there’s no navigating Tokyo, you’ll be very glad to hear.